What is Japanese Wagashi? | Traditional Sweets

 Taiyaki

-Taiyaki is a Japanese fish-shaped cake.
-The “tai” in taiyaki is referring to the red sea bream fish the cake takes its shape from.
-Traditionally taiyaki is filled with anko red bean paste but you can also find taiyaki filled with chocolate, matcha, and even ice cream.
+People make taiyaki, a Japanese fish-shaped cake, with the shape of a red sea bream fish.
+Traditionally, they fill taiyaki with anko red bean paste, but one can also find taiyaki with fillings such as chocolate, matcha, and even ice cream.

 Manju

 Manju typically has a pastry coating made by wrapping flavored ingredients like anko in kneaded dough and steaming it.
-Depending on the region the anko is replaced with other flavors like chestnut jam, or sweet potato.
+The anko includes other flavors like chestnut jam or sweet potato, depending on the region.

-Wagashi culture is very unique to Japan.
-These traditional Japanese sweets are a reflection of Japan’s humble nature and ever-changing seasons.
-Although wagashi can be commonly found in department and convenience stores, we highly recommend visiting traditional Japanese tea gardens and temples for an authentic experience.
+Overall, wagashi culture is very unique to Japan.
+These traditional Japanese sweets reflect Japan’s humble nature and ever-changing seasons.
+Although wagashi are common in department and convenience stores, we highly recommend visiting traditional Japanese tea gardens and temples for an authentic experience.
 Have you tried wagashi before?
 Do you have a favorite type of wagashi?
 Leave a comment below.

 Discover authentic flavors with Sakuraco